The Second Round of the Battle of the Baskets

 The Paradox of Modern Baskets

 Okay, let’s discuss the effects of our tests.
-Brace yourself, because they were pretty mind-blowing.
+Brace yourself, due to the truth that they were pretty mind-blowing.
 These new filter baskets allow for higher flow rates and, as a result, higher extractions.
-However here’s the kicker: they achieve this in very different ways.
+But here’s the kicker: they achieve this in extremely different ways.

 Take the Sworks Billet basket, for example.
 It has a large number of tiny holes, which make up only 4% of the total open area.
 On the other hand, the Pesado HE% basket has large, closely-packed holes that make up a whopping 14% of the total basket area.
-These two baskets achieve similar impacts, nevertheless in totally different ways.
+These two baskets achieve similar effects, nevertheless in entirely different ways.
 It’s like comparing apples to oranges!

 The Flow Rate Mystery

-You might be wondering how these different hole sizes and open areas affect the flow rate of espresso.
-Well, here’s the surprising part: the resistance to flow from the basket itself doesn’t in reality matter that much.
+You might be wondering how these different hole sizes and open areas affect the flow rate of espresso coffee.
+Well, here’s the surprising part: the resistance to flow from the basket itself doesn’t in fact matter that much.
 The resistance from the coffee puck is much bigger, so the basket resistance has a minimal effect on the overall flow rate.

-In other words, the high flow from modern baskets isn’t due to the reality that they have low resistance.
+In other words, the high flow from modern baskets isn’t because they have low resistance.
 It’s more about how the basket design interacts with the puck itself.
 The holes allow for flow closer to the edge of the puck, and somehow prevent them from getting clogged by coffee particles.
 It’s like a delicate dance between the basket and the coffee.

 Exploring Basket Quality

-Now, let’s talk about the quality of these baskets.
-The app not only shows us the hole size and total open area, but it likewise lets us see how uniform the holes are.
+Now, let’s speak about the quality of these baskets.
+The app not only shows us the hole size and total open area, nevertheless it likewise lets us see how uniform the holes are.
 The more uniform the holes, the more even the extraction across the puck.
-Steeps sense, right?
+Makes sense, right?

 How to Photograph Your Baskets

-If you want to work with the app to check the build quality of your own baskets, here are some tips for getting the fantastic picture.
+If you want to use the app to check the build quality of your own baskets, here are some tips for getting the best picture.
 Trust me, it’s all about the image!

-Next, make sure the camera is perfectly aligned and utilize a narrow aperture to ensure a high depth of field.
+Next, make sure the camera is perfectly aligned and use a narrow aperture to ensure a high depth of field.
 You want to capture all the details!
-Take multiple shots of each basket, rotating it each time to check for any differences in hole size.
+Take multiple shots of each basket, rotating it whenever to check for any differences in hole size.
 It’s like being a detective, searching for clues!

 An Alternative Approach